 Alta airport: a meeting place for Same culture

 Alta airport is the best choice if you want to travel to the far north.
 Located on an inner meander of the Altafjord, it offers many outdoor activities (dog sledding or snowmobile trips) and, of course, the discovery of the Sámi culture.
 In summer, you can admire the petroglyphs of Hjemmeluft (UNESCO World Heritage), evidence of settlements in the region as early as 4,200 and 500 BC !

-Tromsø airport is a very good choice.
-Tromsø is a dynamic and multicultural city known as a good place to observe the Northern Lights.
+Tromsø airport is just 5 kilometers from the city center, making it easily accessible by bus or cab.
+Capital of the Arctic, Tromsø is a dynamic and multicultural city known as a good place to observe the Northern Lights.
 Its privileged geographical location often allows for a clear sky, an essential condition for hunting the northern lights.
 And above all, you can discover the beauty of the fjords.

 The three international borders meet 44 miles south of Kirkenes: Russian, Finnish and Norwegian.
 In Kirkenes, the Russian influence is stronger than anywhere else in Lapland: the street names are sometimes written in the Cyrillic alphabet to prove it.
+The city even has the nickname « Lille Murmansk », «Little Murmansk ».
 Kirkenes airport is the best choice if you want to enjoy winter activities such as dog sledding, snowmobiling, or crab fishing.
 The Kirkenes fjords are famous for fishing expeditions in search of king crabs !